- Introduction to Stewardship

 As a Faith Community, many rely upon us for spiritual nourishment, to teach children, give guidance to youth, preserve our history, console the grieving, visit the sick, welcome new members, reconcile the sinner, instill hope, joy and love.
 Yet none of this can happen without you.

-As a Church, we rely solely upon parishioners like you who give generously of their time, talent and treasure throughout their lives.
+As a Church, we rely solely upon parishioners and friends like you who give generously of their time, talent and treasure throughout their lives.
 Yet did you know that by including a charitable gift in your will, you will help to continue our work well into the future?
 You can continue to make a difference in the lives that follow.

 Click here to learn more about planning giving and leaving a legacy.